goatcorp/faq/xl_troubleshooting.md

 ---

-### Q: How do I whitelist XIVLauncher and Dalamud so my Antivirus leaves them alone?
+### Q: How do I whitelist XIVLauncher and Dalamud so my antivirus leaves them alone?

 Please make exceptions (or whitelist) the following folders: